Uberi/University-Notes/PHIL350/PHIL350.md

 In other words, selfless assertion challenges either the knowledge rule, or the idea that knowledge requires belief (this is supported by the pediatrician thinking that there being no connection is most likely to be true).
 Perhaps the pediatrician believes both (even though they are conflicting), or the "best interests" qualifier has some significance.

-;wip: potentially a good topic for the paper is whether a better rule for assertion is whether what is asserted is in the best interests of people being asserted to

 Another example is a Catholic teacher who believes in creationism, but still teaches students the evidence presented by science.
 Although the teacher's faith has her believe one thing, she asserts another, without having knowledge, and this seems to be a proper assertion.
 However, the examples provided so far have been quite complex, and it is important to consider other factors in play that could influence how we view the assertions or knowledge.

 # 23/9/15